From £11.48 per month.

 *Prices based on 1 European Backpacker Policy, 1 adult 18 years old, 2 years trip duration.
-Price Includes 15% Discount.
+Prices correct as of 16th August 2017.*

 Read your policy wording (and take it with you) so that you know what is and what isnt included.
 For example, most insurance policies wont cover you for extreme sports unless you buy extra sports cover.
-It’s also unlikely that your medical bills will be covered if you forgot to get any vaccinations prior to your trip and catch the disease.
+Its also unlikely that your medical bills will be covered if you forgot to get any vaccinations prior to your trip and catch the disease.
 Most policies require that you act responsibly, so dont go leaving your valuables lying around.
-Similarly, incidents occurring whilst under the influence of drugs or alcohol wont be covered.
-What isnt covered can be found under the “general exclusions” section of the policy wording.
+Similarly, incidents occurring while under the influence of drugs or alcohol wont be covered.
+What isnt covered can be found under the general exclusions section of the policy wording.

 Should you fall ill and can no longer go away on your trip - fingers crossed this doesnt happen - and you need to cancel, your insurance policy will help you recover the costs youve already paid.
 Not all cover levels include cancellation, so make sure you select the correct one.

 You may not have a lot of stuff with you, but the bits you do have will no doubt be essential to your trip like; your passport, mobile, laptop or tablet for example.
 Losing these or having them stolen will be annoying at best.
 At worst, it will seriously make a dent in your carefully organised budget as youre forced to cough up to replace the goods.

-Adventurous Activities: Essential travel includes over 100 sports at no extra cost on Backpacker policies.
+Essential travel includes over 100 sports at no extra cost on Backpacker policies.
 However, if youre considering something a little more adventurous like scuba diving, extra top up cover is available.
 Think ahead about the activities youre likely to participate in, and add the extra cover if needs be.

 If you want to play sport on holiday, make sure you do so safely by adding the correct sports grade to your policy.